Fort Myers Shores, Florida

 Fort Myers Shores is an unincorporated community and census-designated place (CDP) in Lee County, Florida, United States.
 The population was 5,774 at the 2020 census, up from 5,487 at the 2010 census.
 It is part of the Cape Coral-Fort Myers, Florida Metropolitan Statistical Area.

 Geography

-Fort Myers Shores is located in northeastern Lee County at (26.712252, -81.737962), on the south side of the Caloosahatchee River.
+Fort Myers Shores is located in northeastern Lee County on the south side of the Caloosahatchee River.
 It is bordered to the east by Olga.
 Florida State Road 80 forms the southern edge of the community, leading east 20 mi to LaBelle and southwest 10 mi to the center of Fort Myers, the Lee county seat.
 State Road 31 forms the western edge of the community, leading north 38 mi to Arcadia.

 According to the United States Census Bureau, the Fort Myers Shores CDP has a total area of 6.6 km2, of which 5.4 km2 are land and 1.2 km2, or 18.42%, are water.